 Looking for natural solutions to keep your skin healthy?
-You will love this homemade DIY Antibacterial Spray for Skin.
-With lavender, helichrysum, and tea tree oil, this is a blend that works well and smells great.
-It is perfect for keeping on hand for scraped knees and minor burns, and it can double up as a hand sanitizer.
+You will love this homemade DIY Homemade Antibacterial Spray for Skin.
+With lavender, helichrysum, and tea tree oil, this blend works well and smells great.
+It is perfect for keeping on hand for scraped knees and minor burns, and it can double up as a hand sanitizer or even cleaner!

 Why Make It?

 There are many commercial antibacterial sprays on the market, but they can be expensive.

 Plus, they may not be quite as healthy as you think.

 I avoid using commercially available hand sanitizers and antibacterial sprays because they can contain endocrine disruptors and other toxic chemicals that may harm your health.

 Antibacterial essential oils and grain alcohol are key in this recipe.

 Lavender oil is one of the most versatile oils for skin.
 It can be used to cleanse, soothe, and tone the skin.
 It is naturally antibacterial and one of the few essential oils that is considered safe enough for babies and to use without a carrier oil.

 Helichrysum is an oil that is perfect for healing wounds and scars.
 It has anti-inflammatory properties and is excellent for combining with lavender or tea tree for many different uses.

 Tea tree oil has antimicrobial properties making it the perfect addition to this homemade spray antiseptic.
 It has been shown to reduce the chances of bacterial infection, especially when combined with isopropyl alcohol that is 70% or more concentrated.